M7641/webapp-playground/full_app/frontend/makingAnApp.md

 1. Testing - Jest/ vitest
 2. State management (Redux/Recoil)
-3. Prettier
-4. tailwindcss
+3. tailwindcss
-5. Querying, why not just use fetch? <- more of a server thing to be fair.
+4. Querying, why not just use fetch? <- more of a server thing to be fair.

 ### Husky